-Do I Need GAP Insurance if I Have Full Coverage?
+Do I Need GAP Insurance if I Have Full Coverage Auto Insurance?

-Your full coverage will pay for your vehicle if you’re in an at-fault accident or if the car is a total loss in some other way (stolen, vandalized, etc.).
-However, the amount you’ll receive will only be what the vehicle is worth.
+Your insurance company will pay for your vehicle if you have collision insurance and you’re in an at-fault accident.
+You’re also covered if the car is a total loss in some other way (stolen, vandalized, etc.) and you carry a comprehensive policy.
+However, the amount you’ll receive from your auto insurance company will only be what the vehicle is worth.
 If you owe more than that to the bank, you’ll still be responsible for the difference.

 Gap insurance coverage will protect you regardless of the type of total loss you endure, if you owe more than your car’s value.